FelixArgueta/ResfinderInstaller/README.md

 (windows is not recommended to download resfinder because it lacks c compilers)

-The dependencies are as follows, pip3 git
+The dependencies are as follows, pip3, git.
-Install these dependencies using sudo apt install git-all sudo apt install python3-pip
+Install these dependencies using, sudo apt install git-all , sudo apt install python3-pip .

-Make sure to change execution permissions for resfinder_install.sh Do this by chmod +x resfinder_install.sh
+Make sure to change execution permissions for resfinder_install.sh Do this by, chmod +x resfinder_install.sh .
 Run the script by
-./resfinder_install.sh
+./resfinder_install.sh .
-DO NOT run the script from /home/(username)/Desktop, you will get an error This script does not add files to PATH, and does not download blast.
+Don't run the script from /home/(username)/Desktop, you might get an error This script does not add files to PATH, and does not download blast.
 Follow the instructions at the end of the script.
 Resfinder respository and README can be found at